arpcard/rgi/docs/rgi_bwt.rst

 Read or Fragment Counts?
 ------------------------

 RGI bwt reports read counts, not fragment counts.
-Thus, alignment of the R1 and R2 reads from a single fragments will generate a count of 2.
+Thus, alignment of the R1 and R2 reads from a single fragment will generate a count of 2.

 Using RGI bwt
 -------------